 Status: Ongoing

-The HBA has been running fundraising trail rides in the community and has sought access to a portion of WDC owned land on Gomez Road to extend the trail rides.
+The HBA has been running fundraising trail rides in the community and has sought access to a portion of WDC owned land on Gomez Road to extend the trail rides into Matariki Forest.
 A proposal was submitted to WDC alongside other proposals from the community to utilize the land.
-Over time the HBA proposal has adapted from feedback and has been edited into the final version submitted to WDC in 2022, know to HBA as Proposal 4.
+There is now a Resource Consent application within WDC seeking 2 tracks stretching a length of approximately 2kms.

 ---------------------------------------------------------------------------------------------------